 - personal insults.

 The continuing issue of sexual harassment in particular has been highlighted in the media recently.
 A 2016 report Still just a bit of banter? showed that more than half of women overall, and nearly two-thirds of women aged 18-24 years old, had experienced sexual harassment at work.
-Turning the tables: ending sexual harassment at work from the Equality and Human Rights Commission shares recent evidence gathered from individuals and employers, and makes recommendations.
-Read our guidance on how employers should respond.
+The Women and Equalities Select Committee report Sexual harassment in the workplace includes recommendations.

 Research shows that people who experience bullying or harassment are more likely to be depressed and anxious, less satisfied with their work, to have a low opinion of their managers and senior managers, and to want to leave their organisation.

 The legal position